-Raynaud's Phenomenon Version 2.0 - 3/06
+Raynaud's Phenomenon Version 3.0 - 10/08

 - Dress warmly when outdoors. - Take precautions indoors.
 Wear socks.
 Avoid drafts such as when opening the refrigerator or freezer.
 Wear mittens when handling cold items.
 Use the air conditioner sparingly.
-Use insulated drinking glasses. - Avoid putting unprotected hands in cold water. - Do not use tobacco.
-Nicotine constricts blood vessels and causes the skin temperature to drop, which may lead to an attack. - Exercise.
+Use insulated drinking glasses. - Avoid putting unprotected hands in cold water. - Do not use tobacco or illegal drugs as such as cocaine.
+Nicotine and cocaine constrict blood vessels and causes the skin temperature to drop, which may lead to an attack. - Exercise.
 Regular exercise can enhance circulation and help control stress. - Control stress.
 Since stress is often a trigger for Raynaud's attacks, managing stress may help make the attacks shorter and less frequent.